Roundsquared/MathProfWebsite/README.md

 Now that I've yapped for long enough, we're going to include any notes about the website's development here as a quick little guide for our young adventurer.

+11/9: Got annoyed with trying to read all of my mismanaged classes and ID's so we're tearing it down and starting from scratch.
+Also need to make it more readable for collaborators, since my friend Gojo from The Odin Project has volunteered his services!